 However, in contrast, goldfish prefer tank water with a higher calcium content, which, consequently, has a higher pH level, ideally between 7.2 and 7.6.

 Although goldfish tolerate frequent partial water changes, bettas are stressed out by that, leading to a compromised immune system, which exposes the fish to attack by diseases and parasites.

-When it comes to water movement and flow rate, a tank with goldfish living in it does need a fairly strong flow to ensure that the water circulates through the filter system at a good GPH (gallons per hour) rate to keep the environment clean.
+When it comes to water movement, and flow rate, a tank with goldfish living in it does need a fairly strong flow to ensure that the water circulates through the filter system at a good GPH (gallons per hour) rate to keep the environment clean.

 Unfortunately, a strong flow rate is exactly what your betta fish doesn’t like.
 Fancy varieties of betta fish have long, flowing finnage that looks stunning but is a distinct handicap for swimming.

-Tank size and decoration
+Tank Size and Decoration

-Betta fish are small, growing to just 2 inches or so at maturity.
-So, your betta can happily live in a 10-gallon tank and still have plenty of space to be happy.
+Betta fish are small, growing to just 2 or 3 inches at maturity.
+So, your betta can happily live in a 10-gallon nano tank and still have plenty of space to be happy.

-Bettas also like caves in which to hide and explore and plenty of driftwood and other ornaments that they can investigate while patrolling their territory.
+Bettas also like caves in which to take refuge and explore and plenty of driftwood and other ornaments that they can investigate while patrolling their territory.

 Fancy goldfish are notoriously poor swimmers, and too many decorations and bushy plants obstructing their swimming space can spell disaster and even lead to injuries.

 In theory, you could put your betta fish and goldfish in the same tank for a day or two in an emergency situation.
-For example, if your betta tank heater failed, you could put your betta in your goldie tank while you get a replacement heater.
+For example, if your betta tank heater fails, you could put your betta in your goldie tank while you get a replacement heater.

-However, we recommend that you use a quarantine tank as a temporary home for your betta, rather than stressing him out by placing him in an unsuitable environment.
+However, we recommend that you use a quarantine tank as a temporary home for your betta rather than stressing him out by placing him in an unsuitable environment.

 At the end of the day, bettas and goldfish simply don’t mix.
 They don’t share the same requirements for water conditions, tank size, and tank setup.

 Sadly, although these two species would look great together, there are just too many things that goldfish prefer, and bettas hate for the two to get along as permanent tankmates.